Scottish wildcat: Threats

-It is listed as Critically Endangered in the United Kingdom and is threatened by hybridization with domestic cats; continued threats to the Scottish wildcat population include habitat loss, interbreeding with domestic cats, and being hunted as vermin.
+It is listed as Critically Endangered in the United Kingdom and is threatened by hybridisation with domestic cats; continued threats to the Scottish wildcat population include habitat loss, and being hunted as vermin.

 An extended controversy in Aberdeenshire pits Swedish energy firm Vattenfall Wind Power against the Scottish wildcat.
 The Scottish government considers Clashindarroch Forest outside the town of Huntly to be a "wildcat wonderland."
 The Scottish Wildcat Association states that the energy giant's efforts to raze the old-growth forest for their wind farms would wipe out the cats there, which number at least 35 as of 2018, a substantial proportion of the known surviving population.
 As of 2021, an online petition circulated by activists had garnered more than 800,000 signatures in support of protecting the forest.
 Vattenfall, however, has claimed that the company poses no threat.

 Hybridisation with outdoor-roaming domestic cats is regarded as a threat to the wildcat population.
 It is likely that all Scottish wildcats today have at least some domestic cat ancestry.
 Unvaccinated and infected domestic cats may also transmit lethal diseases to the Scottish wildcat, such as feline calicivirus, feline coronavirus, feline foamy virus, feline herpesvirus, feline immunodeficiency virus and feline leukemia virus.

 Scottish wildcats have also often been killed to protect game bird species, and were once widely considered vermin.